High School Student Resources

 6. Additional Reminders and Information

-Submit your immunization record to Watkins Health Services in a timely manner to avoid an enrollment hold on your account.
-You can upload your records through the secure patient portal, and once verified by their staff, your hold will be automatically removed.
+Submit your required immunization records to Watkins Health Services in a timely manner to avoid an enrollment hold on your account.
+You can upload your records through the secure patient portal.
+Once Watkins Health Services verifies your records, your hold will be automatically removed.

 form